Dog Eating Grass Frantically Middle of Night (Here’s Why)

 For dogs with anxiety-driven behavior, providing a calming nighttime routine, comfort, or safe space can make a difference.

-However, if frantic grass eating happens often or worsens, it should not be managed at home long-term without veterinary guidance.
+However, if frantic grass eating happens often, worsens or associated with vomiting or discomfort, it should not be managed at home long-term without veterinary guidance.

 When to Call or Visit Your Vet